Scaling Down Deep Learning with MNIST-1D: Introduction

-Yet in spite of its historical significance, MNIST has three notable shortcomings.
-First, it does a poor job of differentiating between linear, nonlinear, and translation-invariant models.
-For example, logistic, MLP, and CNN benchmarks obtain 94, 99+, and 99+\% accuracy on it.
+However, despite its historical significance, MNIST has three notable shortcomings.
+First, it is too simple.
+Linear classifiers, fully-connected networks, and convolutional models all perform similarly well, obtaining above 90\% accuracy (Table~\ref{tab:main-benchmark}).
 This makes it hard to measure the contribution of a CNN's spatial priors or to judge the relative effectiveness of different regularization schemes.
-Second, it is somewhat large for a toy dataset.
-Each input example is a 784-dimensional vector and thus it takes a non-trivial amount of computation to perform hyperparameter searches or debug a metalearning loop.
-Third, MNIST is hard to hack.
-The ideal toy dataset should be procedurally generated so that researchers can smoothly vary parameters such as background noise, translation, and resolution.
+Second, it is too large.
+Each sample in MNIST is a $28\times 28$ image, resulting in 784 input dimensions.
+Together with its sample size $n=70\,000$, this requires an unnecessarily large amount of computation to perform a hyperparameter search or debug a metalearning loop.
+Third, it is hard to hack.
+MNIST is a fixed dataset and it is difficult to increase the sample size or to change the noise distribution.
+The ideal toy dataset should be procedurally generated to allow researchers to vary its parameters at will.

-In order to address these shortcomings, we propose the MNIST-1D dataset.
-It is a minimalist, low-memory, and low-compute alternative to MNIST, designed for exploratory deep learning research where rapid iteration is a priority.
-Training examples are 20 times smaller but they are still better at measuring the difference between 1) linear and nonlinear classifiers and 2) models with and without spatial inductive biases (eg. translation invariance).
-The dataset is procedurally generated but still permits analogies to real-world digit classification.
+In order to address these shortcomings, we propose the MNIST-1D dataset (Figure~\ref{fig:overview}).
+It is a minimalist, low-memory, and low-compute alternative to MNIST, designed for exploratory deep learning research where rapid prototyping and short latency are a priority.
+MNIST-1D has 40 dimensions, many fewer than MNIST's 784 or CIFAR's 3,072.
+The sample size can be arbitrarily large, but the frozen default dataset contains 4000 training and 1000 test samples, many fewer than the 70,000 in MNIST and 60,000 in CIFAR-10/100.
+Although our dataset is procedurally generated, its samples are intuitive enough for a human expert to match or even outperform a CNN.